 The Children and Young People's Commissioner in Scotland is Bruce Adamson.

-Tam's job is to help you understand your rights and to make sure those rights are respected.
+The Commissioner's job is to help you understand your rights and to make sure those rights are respected.
 His goal is to make sure all children and young people in Scotland are as safe and happy as possible.

-Tam works towards his goal by:
+Bruce works towards this goal by:

-- listening to children and young people like you
+- listening to children and young people like you,

-- asking people in power – like Members of the Scottish Parliament – to think about how new laws might affect you
+- asking people in power – like Members of the Scottish Parliament – to think about how new laws might affect you,

 - speaking out if children and young people are not getting a fair deal.

 Find out more about the Commissioner's role and responsibilities.